A Look at Each Vaccine: Japanese Encephalitis Virus (JEV) Vaccine

 Who should get the JEV vaccine?

 Fortunately, if you intend to stay in cities or stay for less than one month, the risk of catching JEV is very low.
-However, the JEV vaccine is recommended for those traveling to high-risk areas who are:
+However, the JEV vaccine is recommended for those traveling to high-risk areas during the JEV transmission season who are:

 - Staying in rural or farm areas